 Now, let’s consider a different scenario with another dataset, also named ‘Source’.

-Suppose you wish to skip all the rows where the ‘Price’ column has a value greater than 25.
-The Table.Skip function can handle this too:
+For example, suppose you want to skip all rows where the ‘Price’ column has a value greater than 25.
+You can achieve this by using:

-Sometimes, datasets might have extra rows at the top that need to be removed.
+Sometimes, datasets might have extra rows at the top that must be removed.

 Want to see these examples in action?
 The following code illustrates all the examples from this page.
 Simply paste it into Power Query’s advanced editor: